Evgenia Debryanskaya

-Evgenia Evgenievna Debryanskaya (also transliterated as Yevgenia; Евгения Евгеньевна Дебрянская; born 10 June 1953) is a Russian dissident and LGBT rights activist.
+Evgenia Evgenievna Debryanskaya (also transliterated as Yevgenia; Евгения Евгеньевна Дебрянская; born 10 June 1953, is a Russian dissident and LGBTQ rights activist.

 She was also the co-founder of the Osvobozhdenie (Freedom), a radical group that emerged out of the first homosexual movement in Russia and the Democratic Union.
 Former leader of the Libertarian Party of the RSFSR.

 Debryanskaya advocated for the withdrawal of the Soviet army from Eastern Europe, opening of the Russian borders, and the legalization of same-sex marriage.
 She was also the first wife of Aleksandr Dugin, the Russian political activist, who has been referred to as Vladimir Putin's "Rasputin" by the Milken Institute, as well as "Putin's philosopher", and "Putin's brain".
 Debryanskaya was called the first "open" lesbian in Russia in a 2008 interview in Ogoniok.

 Debryanskaya is also a writer and has directed auteur films.

 Biography

 Debryanskaya was born on 10 June 1953 in Sverdlovsk Oblast, Soviet Union.
 She has been described as provincial and uneducated, since she did not finish college.
 She was, however, wealthy and enjoyed political connections.
 Her money was attributed to her skill in gambling while she owed her connections to her being the illegitimate daughter of a Moscow Party boss.
 Prior to living as a lesbian, Debryanskaya was in a heterosexual relationship with Aleksandr Dugin, a Russian philosopher and political agitator.
 She met him when she was 30 years old.
 Both were said to have hated the Soviet regime.
 They married and, in 1985, had a son called Artur Dugin, named in honor of Arthur Rimbaud.
 Debryanskaya said that she and Dugin were members of the "black order of the SS", a circle of people led by Yevgeny Golovin who studied esoteric fascism and occultism.